DiaaAli707/Laws-of-Development/README.md

   3. Copy the AndroidManifest file and make sure to add you package name in the package name field

-  3. Replace the drawable folder generated when you created a new android project with the one provided
+  3. Copy the drawable, menu, values and layout folders to the res folder created when a new application is creatd

   4. Run the application